ACEMANNAN AND SICKLE CELL DISEASE

 In younger children (1- 6 years of age), a crisis usually occurs in one of two ways:

 - Sudden, excruciating bone pains – especially in the small bones of the hands and feet – otherwise called bone pain crises, or

 - Sudden loss of blood volume, either by spontaneous large-scale disintegration/break up of red blood cells, or by sudden sequestration (or pooling) of blood into organs like the liver and spleen.

 The former requires the infusion of fluids, pain relief, sedation, and treatment of infections.
 The latter requires, in addition, BLOOD TRANSFUSION.
 Both cases usually require hospital admission, sometimes for days.

-We propose to examine the role of the aloe vera leaf extract – acemannan – in improving the quality of life and reducing complications of sickle cell disease patients, with a view to establishing it as an adjunct in the management of sickle cell disease.
+We propose to examine the role of the aloe vera leaf extract Acemannan to improve the quality of life and reduce complications of sickle cell disease patients.
+In addition, we also aim to establish it as an adjunct in the management of sickle cell disease.

 We will work with government hospitals in Nigeria, and at the end of the six-month process, we hope to prove the benefits of the supplement on children with sickle cell disease.

 We want to raise $199,000 to help about 300 children living with moderate to severe sickle cell disease.